Lakshya751/Google-Hackathon-/README.md

 # Agentic AI App Hackathon Template
 (This is just a Hackathon competion,For this Hackathon we worked on this project Gmail-Autosorter, thats one of the public repo.)

+The whole project is in the private folder due to security reasons.

 Welcome!
 This repository is your starting point for the **Agentic AI App Hackathon**.
 It includes:

 - A consistent folder structure